armsves/armsves/README.md

 # 💫 About Me:
-Started programming before 12yo with basic (commodore 64, 128, 128c and Apple IIc) at 12yo started with Pascal, have played with more than 50 programming languages, did php+sql for over 20 years in e-commerce.
+Started programming before 12yo with basic (commodore 64, 128, 128c and Apple IIc) at 12yo started with Pascal, have played with more than 50 programming languages, did PHP+SQL for over 20 years in e-commerce.

+My web3 stack started with Motoko, then Solidity and finally Rust, also touching Cairo, Noir and Move.
+For the frontend mostly React with Nextjs and sometimes if needed postgresql database.

 Freelance fullstack blockchain developer, working on several projects and attending a lot of IRL and online hackathons.